 Another great idea for an elementary school teacher gift?
 A board game for the classroom, so the kids have something new to play with during indoor recess.
 Depending on the grade, you can find several games that are inexpensive but still great go-to items for rainy or snowy days.
 Uno comes in a metal tin for easy storage in the classroom.
 Splash is a fun, fast-action game that won several family game awards.

 Again, homemade goodies are also always welcome – especially in the break room.
-If you aren’t much of a baker, candy crates filled with candy from a forgotten era, chocolate truffles in a holiday tin, or peanut-free, treenut-free cookies are thoughtful gifts.
+If you aren’t much of a baker, chocolate truffles in a holiday tin, or peanut-free, treenut-free cookies are thoughtful gifts.

 FYI, when my kids were in elementary school, I gave a gift to the primary classroom teacher and any assistants/student teachers.
 I also always gave something to the specials’ teachers — figuring not many parents remembered those educators who are also an integral part of your child’s school experience.

 Even when your kids move into middle school and high school and don’t have just one teacher all day long, I believe that you should still find a way to recognize the teachers and staff at the holidays.
 Once again gift cards can come in handy as a teacher gift, even if you can only afford $5 or $10 each.

 This year many restaurants are offering free bonus gift cards when you buy a certain amount of gift cards, and this may help you get the gift cards you need at what amounts to a discount.
 I know that restaurants like Romano’s Macaroni Grill, Maggiano’s, and Outback Steakhouse all have these deals going on.